athomasq/athomasq.github.io/categories/investing/why-me.md

 ### Guiding Principles

-I aim to be an investor who founders trust and can rely on, absolutely.
+I aim to be an investor who founders trust and can rely on.
 This means:

 * **Support:** I'm a resource for you beyond just my dollars.
 * **Expertise:** I'm happy to share any knowledge I have.